hyochan/hackatalk-website/docs/development/authentication.md

    me: User!
    ```

    `me` query is used mostly for `authentication` like when the user is signed in after app finishes loading.
-If the correct user's [jwt token](https://jwt.io) is not provided, it will return error and the `client's` request will be failed.
-This is how client knows if the user is signed in.
+If the correct user's [jwt token](https://jwt.io) is not provided, it will return an error and the `client's` request will fail.
+This is how the client knows that the user is signed in.
 Therefore, this query does not need any extra input arguments.

 ### Protecting our queries